TG Universes & Series:

 “Sh-h-h-h ….
 I know, luv.
 It hurts me too … but someone’s going to have to be strong for her and that ‘someone’ looks like us,” Jenny allowed as she put her arms around Dave’s neck, drawing him into a long and passionate kiss.

 “Maybe we should be heading back.
 I never told anyone I was going out and they might be getting a bit worried,” Jenny suggested a bit reluctantly.

-If she had her way, she’d just stay under that tree, cuddled into Dave.
+If she had her way, she’d just as soon stay under that tree, cuddled into Dave.

 “Besides, I’m starting to feel a trifle cool.”

 With another kiss, they turned and walked hand in hand, back to their house, with Dave gallantly throwing his jacket over her shoulders.